yangchenyun/yangchenyun.github.com/source/about.md

   By the way, my name is Steven Yang graduated from Zhejiang University with a Bachelor degree in Economics.

-  I'd love to collect [inspiration](http://quote.yangchenyun.com) to keep myself motivated and volunteer to work at [TEDxFivestarsquare](http://tedxfivestarsquare.com).
+  I'd love to collect [inspiration](http://quote.yangchenyun.com) to keep myself motivated and do volunteer work at [TEDxFivestarsquare](http://ted.yangchenyun.com).

   This site is created with [Jekyll](http://github.com/mojombo/jekyll) and hosted on [github](http://github.com).